GraydonB43/NBA-Draft-Lottery-Odds/README.md

 NBA Draft Probabilities code = code used to obtain the probability that each seed recieves each pick

-Draft Probability Table.csv = complete probability table containing each team's odds of getting each pick given this hypothetical lottery system
+Draft Probability Table = complete probability table containing each team's odds of getting each pick given this hypothetical lottery system